 There are plenty of moments to savor during the stomach-filling excursions around town with City Food Tours.
 One popular option?
 The Decadent Gourmet tour, which includes tastings of sumptuous cheeses, a decadent chocolate treat, an assortment of luscious gelato and more.
-Now that you’ve consumed your share of gourmet cuisine, rest your tired feet — and stomachs — at the Sheraton Philadelphia Downtown Hotel, home to the famously comfortable Sheraton Sweet Sleeper™ Bed.
+Now that you’ve consumed your share of gourmet cuisine, rest your tired feet — and stomachs — at the Sheraton Philadelphia Downtown Hotel, home to the famously comfortable Sheraton Signature Bed.

 Head to Morris Arboretum in the Chestnut Hill section of Philadelphia for a stroll through the lavish 92-acre Victorian garden, and be sure to steal some quiet moments in romantic settings such as the Springhouse and the Mercury Loggia Grotto.
-Afterwards, wander over to Germantown Avenue for some shopping, then take a much-needed lunch or dinner break at Cake, a bakery turned full-service restaurant located in Robertson’s Flowers’ picturesque conservatory.
+Afterward, wander over to Germantown Avenue for some shopping, then take a much-needed lunch or dinner break at Cake, a bakery turned full-service restaurant located in Robertson’s Flowers’ picturesque conservatory.

 Germantown Avenue in Chestnut Hill is a treasure trove of shops, galleries, boutiques, home furnishings stores and restaurants.
 (J. Fusco for Visit Philadelphia)

-Wander in awe through Isaiah Zagar’s Philadelphia’s Magic Gardens amazing maze of recycled glass and ceramic that makes up one of the city’s most eye-catching displays of public art — and learn about the artist’s techniques, inspirations and materials.
+Wander in awe through Isaiah Zagar’s Philadelphia’s Magic Gardens, an amazing maze of recycled glass and ceramics that makes up one of the city’s most eye-catching displays of public art — and learn about the artist’s techniques, inspirations and materials.
 After your guided tour, head east to Talula’s Garden, which is located right off of the park in Washington Square West, for an always seasonal, garden-influenced menu.

 Covering an indoor and outdoor space equivalent to half a city block, Philadelphia’s Magic Gardens glisten with creativity, urban renaissance and a hint of madness.
 (R. Kennedy for Visit Philadelphia)